 Current Account in the United States averaged -54520.38 USD Million from 1960 until 2022, reaching an all time high of 9957 USD Million in the first quarter of 1991 and a record low of -291418 USD Million in the first quarter of 2022.
 This page provides the latest reported value for - United States Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Current Account - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Current Account in the United States is expected to be -105000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in the United States to stand at -103000.00 in 12 months time.
-In the long-term, the United States Current Account is projected to trend around -125000.00 USD Million in 2020, according to our econometric models.
+Current Account in the United States is expected to be -220000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Current Account is projected to trend around -180000.00 USD Million in 2023 and -167000.00 USD Million in 2024, according to our econometric models.